Sarthaksource/Blender_Output/README.md

 # Blender_Output
-Generate Multiple Outputs from Blender using different Collections
+The script can be used to generate multiple outputs from Blender using different Collections

+The script iterates through mentioned collections and uses the objects present in collection to generate outputs